mautic/user-documentation/docs/getting_started/how_to_update_mautic.rst

 To Update Mautic from 2.x to 3.x
 *********************************
-If you are on mautic 2.x + then it is better for you to upgrade to 3.x and higher version in this section let's deep dive into upgrading mautic from 2.x to 3.x version.
+If you are on Mautic 2.x + then it is better for you to upgrade to 3.x and higher version in this section let's deep dive into upgrading Mautic from 2.x to 3.x version.

-Let's Get Started !
+Getting Started !

 .. note::

-    if you are not already operating with elevated privileges or have not set up the necessary permissions in your system configuration, you may be able to run these commands with sudo.
+    if you are not already operating with elevated privileges or have not set up the necessary permissions in your system configuration, you may be able to run these commands with SUDO.

-1. Step One : Fix the data migrations, in your current mautic repo path execute the below commands inside (cd /path/to/your/mautic) :
+1. Step One : Fix the data migrations, in your current Mautic repository path execute the below commands inside (cd /path/to/your/Mautic) :

 .. code-block:: shell